jgyy/fcc-scrape/placeholder.md

 ---
-id: 587d824c367417b2b2512c4c
+id: 587d824c367417b2b2512c4d
-title: Assert Deep Equality with .deepEqual and .notDeepEqual
+title: Compare the Properties of Two Elements
 challengeType: 2
-forumTopicId: 301587
+forumTopicId: 301588
-dashedName: assert-deep-equality-with--deepequal-and--notdeepequal
+dashedName: compare-the-properties-of-two-elements
 ---

 # --description--

 As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-mochachai), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-mochachai/).

-`deepEqual()` asserts that two objects are deep equal.

 # --instructions--

-Within `tests/1_unit-tests.js` under the test labelled `#7` in the `Equality` suite, change each `assert` to either `assert.deepEqual` or `assert.notDeepEqual` to make the test pass (should evaluate to `true`).
+Within `tests/1_unit-tests.js` under the test labelled `#8` in the `Comparisons` suite, change each `assert` to either `assert.isAbove` or `assert.isAtMost` to make the test pass (should evaluate to `true`).
 Do not alter the arguments passed to the asserts.

 # --hints--